7 mile house Jazz Fest awards

-In 2018, 7 Mile House initiated presenting the first annual set of 7 Mile House Jazz Festival Bay Area Jazz Recognition Awards.
-The Bay Area has been and is filled with an amazing amount of this music, and the great jazz scene is thanks to the talents, hard work, and dedication of a huge cast and crew of amazingly talented players, presenters, promoters, and listeners.
+Every year, 7 Mile House presents a set of Bay Area Jazz Recognition Awards at its Annual 7 Mile House Jazz Fest.
+The Bay Area is filled with an amazing amount of music and the great jazz scene is made possible by the talents, hard work, and dedication of a huge cast and crew of talented players, presenters, promoters, and listeners.

-7 Mile House is pleased to take this opportunity to celebrate the region’s great jazz, recognizing just a few of the wonderful people who make all this possible.
-During this first annual festival at the 7 Mile, people in three categories were recognized: Outstanding Jazz Presenter, Outstanding Jazz Promoter, and Outstanding Jazz Musician.
+7 Mile House is pleased to take the opportunity to celebrate the region’s great jazz, recognizing just a few of the wonderful people who make all this possible.
+Every year at the 7 Mile Jazz Fest, we honor people in these three categories: Outstanding Jazz Presenter, Outstanding Jazz Promoter, and Outstanding Jazz Musician.

 Live jazz is heard in the Bay Area because some people arrange the venue and hire the musicians – these are who we call “jazz presenters”.
-The main reason that listeners fill rooms like this is because of the people we call “jazz promoters” – the people who advertise and promote and spread the word about the performances through the print and on-line media and on the airwaves.
+One of the main reasons that listeners fill rooms is because of the people we call “jazz promoters” – the people who advertise and promote and spread the word about the performances through print, online media and the airwaves.
+And of course, we have the heart of the music, our precious “jazz musicians”.

 Vince Lateano is everyone’s favorite drummer on the Bay Area scene.
 Vince great up in Sacramento, and he learned to be a trumpeter first and then a drummer thanks to a great music program in the public schools he attended.
 His first serious drum teacher was Stan Linetta, and Stan really inspired Vince to become a serious player who ended up having lots of fun with the music throughout his life.
 To give you a sense of his fellow students at the time, his buddy was and is the great, and now world-famous, jazz bassist Rufus Reid.